strawgate/gemini-for-github/README.md

 ## Features

+- AI-powered assistance for GitHub workflows (code reviews, issue analysis, code understanding).
-- Interact with GitHub issues and pull requests.
+- Integration with GitHub events and the Gemini AI model.
-- Utilize the Gemini API for natural language processing and code analysis.
-- Integrate with MCP servers for extended capabilities.
+- Processing of context from PR diffs or issue bodies.
-- Command selection based on user input and configured commands.
+- Triggering actions based on user comments and predefined commands.
+- Potential for making code changes via integration with tools like Aider.

 ## Installation